Wojciech Sumliński: Plagiarism case

 In January 2016, Jakub Korus from the weekly magazine Newsweek Polska claimed Sumliński copied at least thirty entire fragments from Alistair MacLean's and Raymond Chandler's books into his own book Niebezpieczne związki Bronisława Komorowskiego published in 2015.
 In his next article Korus pointed out to the sentences that were said to be plagiarised from the novels of John Steinbeck, Mitch Albom and Paulo Coelho.
 After the publication of the first article, Sumliński concluded that the accusation refers to less than a full page of writing, and that it aimed to discredit him as an author instead of questioning his book publication at large.
 During the meetings with the public, he often said that he referred to the works of MacLean and Chandler on purpose and he never tried to hide it.
-Sumliński was also said to plagriarize a part of reportage on Ukrainian women working in Poland by from the weekly magazine Polityka.
+Sumliński was also said to plagiarize a part of reportage on Ukrainian women working in Poland by copying from the weekly magazine Polityka.